Rules for the 2018 Lake Erie Walleye Trail

 In the event of severe weather the tournament hours may be suspended, delayed, extended, cut short, or alternate boundaries put in place.
 A tournament may be rescheduled or canceled at the discretion of the tournament director.
 All one day Saturday tournaments will have a blow day scheduled on Sunday unless otherwise noted.
 Two day tournaments will start on Friday, with Sunday available as a blow day should one day be lost to weather.
 In the event that severe weather makes returning to the weigh in site unsafe, get to a safe dock, and call the TD and check in, so that we know you are off the water, and safe.

 Safety must be observed at all times.
 All contestants must wear Coast Guard approved PFDs while the boat is moving above trolling speed.
 Each contestant is to follow all State and Federal regulations.
 No alcoholic beverages or illegal substances may be consumed, or in possession of anyone participating in any tournament activity.
+Pay attention to the weather, and the conditions around you; know your limitations, and the limitations of your vessel.
+The LEWT will not be able to recall the field once we have launched the tournament day.
 Remember, you are responsible for your own safety!
-Pay attention to the weather, and the conditions around you; know your limitations, and the limitations of your vessel.
+In case of severe weather you should seek shelter, and notify the TD after the danger has passed.

 5. Boats and equipment